ganesh-rajput-07/django-internship-assignment/README.md

 * The `.env` file should be added to `.gitignore` to keep secrets safe.
 * Push only the required source code to GitHub.
 * Deployment is not required for submission.

----

-## Submission

-Submit the GitHub repository URL only.